nhsengland/data-viz-community-of-practice/docs/dashboard_design/filters.md

 ### Filters size, padding and colours

 - All filters should be in equal width
-- The filter card should be a white container with 16px inner padding and a 2px shadow (refer to <a href="dashboard_design"> cards page</a> for further details)
+- The filter card should be a white container with 16px inner padding and a 2px shadow (refer to <a href="../../dashboard_design/cards">cards page</a> for further details)
 - The filters should be in a horizontal container within the card with a background colour of #d8dbdc
 - The inner padding of each filter should be 16px left (apart from the further left filter) and 16px right
 - Each filter should have a white background